schoeberl/librelane/docs/source/getting_started/migrants/index.md

 * Access a standardized and more formal form of design metrics based on {term}`METRICS2.1`.

-For example, using a custom OpenLane 2-based flow, the team over at [TinyTapeout](https://tinytapeout.com) were able to integrate dozens of tiny designs together into a complex chip; leveraging custom flows and custom steps to tape-out a complex chip for ChipIgnite.
+For example, using a custom LibreLane 2-based flow, the team over at [TinyTapeout](https://tinytapeout.com) were able to integrate dozens of tiny designs together into a complex chip; leveraging custom flows and custom steps to tape-out a complex chip for ChipIgnite.

 ## Installation

-Like OpenLane 1, installations of OpenLane 2 include all underlying utilities for the default flow, including but not limited to; Yosys, OpenROAD, Magic, and KLayout.
+Like LibreLane 1, installations of LibreLane 2 include all underlying utilities for the default flow, including but not limited to; Yosys, OpenROAD, Magic, and KLayout.

-OpenLane 2 uses a deterministic and reproducible environment builder called [Nix](https://nixos.org) to both build its underlying utilities and distribute them.
+LibreLane 2 uses a deterministic and reproducible environment builder called [Nix](https://nixos.org) to both build its underlying utilities and distribute them.